rahulinaction/koho-test/README.md

-Once the modules have been installed we need to setup the database for the project Setup mysql client and start the mysql server .
+Once the modules have been installed we need to setup the database for the project Setup mysql client and start the mysql server.
-Please follow the links https://dev.mysql.com/doc/mysql-osx-excerpt/5.7/en/osx-installation-launchd.html and https://dev.mysql.com/doc/mysql-osx-excerpt/5.7/en/osx-installation.html for setting up and starting the mysql server
+Please follow the links https://dev.mysql.com/doc/mysql-osx-excerpt/5.7/en/osx-installation-launchd.html and https://dev.mysql.com/doc/mysql-osx-excerpt/5.7/en/osx-installation.html for setting up and starting the mysql server.

 The sql file is added in the src/db.sql .
-The statements  needed to be imported in the mysql db for the application
+The statements  needed to be imported in the mysql db for the application.
+For database connection currently the credentials are stored in the api/constants.js and can be changed accordingly.

 Open a terminal and navigate to the root directory and run ``npm start``